sphireinc/Core/README.md

 # Sphire Eroc
-The core of all Sphire projects.
+Eroc is a framework which allows for fast API prototyping.
 Based off of Fiber.

 ## Setup